ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In the first case, the sender protects a message using the old keying material.
 However, the recipient receives the message after having received the new keying material, hence not being able to correctly process it.
 A possible way to ameliorate this issue is to preserve the old, recent, keying material for a maximum amount of time defined by the application.
 By doing so, the recipient can still try to process the received message using the old retained keying material as second attempt.
 Note that a former (compromised) group member can take advantage of this by sending messages protected with the old retained keying material.
 Therefore, a conservative application policy should not admit the storage of old keying material.

 In the second case, the sender protects a message using the new keying material, but the recipient receives that request before having received the new keying material.
 Therefore, the recipient would not be able to correctly process the request and hence discards it.
 If the recipient receives the new keying material shortly after that and the sender endpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.
 In any case, the recipient should actively ask the KDC for an updated keying material according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

+A node that has left the group should not expect any of its outgoing messages to be successfully processed, if received after its leaving, due to a possible group rekeying occurred before the message reception.

 ## Block-Wise Considerations